What to Do If You Are Being Sued in Florida

 Common Types of Lawsuits and Their Asset Exposure

-Different lawsuits create different levels of exposure based on likely judgment size, insurance coverage, and the assets at risk.
+Personal injury claims, debt collection, business disputes, and family law matters each create different levels of exposure based on likely judgment size, insurance coverage, and the assets at stake.

 Personal injury claims that include car accidents, premises liability, and medical malpractice often involve damages exceeding insurance policy limits.
 A verdict above the policy cap becomes a personal judgment against the defendant.
 The difference between coverage and verdict is the exposure that asset protection addresses.